 One of the most basic accounting principles is using accruals in your accounting to properly reflect the timing of the transactions.
 We often see good size businesses either on cash basis, or some blend of cash and accrual basis.
 Incorrectly using accruals in your business means your financial statements are not reflecting reality.
 Cleaning up and converting cash to accrual financial statements represents a good part of our work at The Strategic CFO, LLC.
 It is an eye opener to CEOs and business owners when they see that the financial statements now truly reflect their business.
 Most CEOs and business owners have a gut feeling about their business.
 And the really good ones are right about their gut feeling.
 They know their business, they know their margins, but the income statement generated does not reflect the business performance.
 That is usually because they are using bookkeeping, not accounting.
 Once the business owner can look at a financial report that makes sense, and properly reflects the business, it is a good feeling.
 Sometimes CEOs think they are running an operation that makes sense, but cash always seems to be tight.
 “Cash is King”.
 Every decision and transaction either generates cash or consumes cash.
 With proper financial statements that have the correct methodologies and accounting principles applied, a business leader or owner can look at problem areas and make decisions to correct the situation.

 There is no way around it.
 If you grow your business and are now dealing with millions in revenue and millions of expenses, you cannot afford not having a professional set of accounting records.
 You must have people that know the latest accounting principles (CPAs) that can guide your staff accountant and bookkeeper.
-As companies grow, they will need a Controller, then eventually a CFO, and if you get to 50 million in revenue or more you are likely needing a Controller, CFO and an accounting department.
+As companies grow, they will need a Controller, then eventually a CFO, and if you get to 50 million in revenue or more you are likely needing a Controller, CFO and an accounting department either a near shore accounting or off shore accounting services.
 Having the right people in place will pay for themselves over and over again.
 You will have a financially healthy company and you will be able to weather the economic storms that are ahead.
 You will have monthly financial reports that tell you if anything is wrong in your business and you will be able to properly plan ahead by making smart decisions.